Crafting content for virtual communication

 By Nicole Lowenbraun

 You’ve been on the audience end of virtual gatherings for the past couple months.
-So, when it’s your turn to lead one, you know what you’re up against...
+So, when it’s your turn to develop content for virtual communication, you know what you’re up against...

 Between kids, pets, back-to-back virtual meetings, email inboxes, Tiger King, and copious amounts of quarantine snacks—it’s no wonder everyone is feeling distracted.